 Degree Requirements

 GPA Credits Home program requirements, which include 9 credits of MSE courses

 Total Credits Home program requirements, which include 9 credits of MSE courses

+Other Admission to doctoral candidacy

-Other Qualifying examination
+Qualifying examination

 Candidacy examinations

 Doctoral dissertation

 Notre Dame's materials science and engineering doctoral program is a distinctive, interdisciplinary Ph.D. program offered in collaboration with seven graduate programs in the College of Engineering and College of Science.
-For students pursuing the science focus, one of the following programs should be designated as the student's home program:
+For students pursuing the science focus, one of the following doctoral programs should be designated as the student's home program:

-- Chemistry and Biochemistry - Physics
+- Chemistry and biochemistry - Physics